opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_hydrographicnetwork/waterbodystratum.storage]  (/req/hy_hydrographicnetwork/waterbodystratum.storage)

 ##### 7.4.3.3	Water Liquid Phase and Water Solid Phase
 The HY_Water_LiquidPhase and HY_Water_SolidPhase define a simple concept of the accumulation of water in water bodies.
 This definition refers to the matter accumulated to a mass of water.
 In its liquid form water is considered accumulated in water bodies; in its solid phase water may be accumulated after melting, or as a layer of ice or snow on an open water body.
-The accumulation of water in the atmosphere or below the land surface, e.g. rain, sol moisture or groundwater, is not in scope of this standard, as well as the accumulation of snow and ice in glaciers which is subject of glaciology science.
-Informative packages desribing a simple model to take into account water from atmospheric origin, particularly from precipitation, or water occurring below the land surface without the complexity and detail of rainfall-runoff or groundwater models, are provided in Annex ... . **[\*\*\* insert reference \*\*\*]**.
+The accumulation of water in the atmosphere or below the land surface, e.g. rain, soil moisture or groundwater, is not in scope of this standard, as well as the accumulation of snow and ice in glaciers which is subject of glaciology science.
+Informative packages describing a simple model to take into account water from atmospheric origin, particularly from precipitation, or water occurring below the land surface without the complexity and detail of rainfall-runoff or groundwater models, are provided in Annex ... . **[\*\*\* insert reference \*\*\*]**.
 A conceptual model capturing the specifics of features associated with the groundwater domain will be provided with the GroundwaterML 2.0 under development. **[\*\*\* insert reference to GWML2\*\*\*]**

-**[\*\*\* I intend to describe the informative packages (atmosperic and subsurface hydro feat) in separate annexes, instead of the specific clauses in section 6.n. this would keep the core standard body free from the non-normative parts, but still offers a model to integrate these, if required. -- !!! if you agree, the corresponding clauses need to be moved from section 6 into an annex \*\*\*]**
+**[\*\*\* I intend to describe the informative packages (atmospheric and subsurface hydro feat) in separate annexes, instead of the specific clauses in section 6.n. this would keep the core standard body free from the non-normative parts, but still offers a model to integrate these, if required. -- !!! if you agree, the corresponding clauses need to be moved from section 6 into an annex \*\*\*]**

 HY_Water_LiquidPhase carries the association *accumulatingWaterBody*; HY_Water_SolidPhase associates two properties: *snowmelt* and *coveredWaterBody*.
 If required, these associations shall be used to identify the water body, part of the network, where liquid water as a material is accumulated.